MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 # Three Database DevOps Stories

-1. One DBA, Hundreds of Developers
+1. One DBA, hundreds of developers, growing the DBA team

+???

+A.C.

 --
-2. One DBA, from 20 to 100 Developers
+2. One DBA, from 20 to 100 developers

+???

+Zen

 --
-3. Two Database Ops Folks, Seventeen Developers
+3. Two database ops folks, seventeen developers

 ???
 The Golden Motion